top of page

 So, what can we do?
 Ultimately, the Anthropocene has come about because of our distorted relationship with nature.
 Humans have exploited nature for its natural resources and given very little in return.
 Balance must be restored to this relationship.
 Rewilding and nature restoration projects are a good place to start.
 Nature is surprisingly resilient, given the opportunity to heal, it will.
 We just need to allow it to do so.

 Want to reduce your environmental impact?
-Treekly Plus offers an easy way to reduce your carbon footprint and allows you to become Climate Positive.
-The monthly subscription contributes to the restoration of habitats and ecosystems in a vulnerable area of Madagascar.
-Stay tuned for more tips and tricks on how you can reduce your environmental impact.
+Treekly offers an easy way to help sequester carbon and reforest the planet.
+The monthly subscription contributes to the restoration of habitats and ecosystems in a vulnerable area of Kenya.

 Sources: